-On campus, Anne has been very much involved in steering and co-teaching in the 360° program; she also serves on the Steering Committee for the digital eco-system that is Serendip Studio; she is also a member of on the President’s Advisory Council on Community Health.
+On campus, Anne has been very much involved in steering and co-teaching in the 360° program; she also serves on the Steering Committee for the digital eco-system that is Serendip Studio.
 She is a member of the Haverford College Corporation, and participates in other Quaker initiatives in the area and nationally, including Friends' Association for Higher Education

 A number of Anne's activities have been featured in Bryn Mawr Now:

 360º Program Creates Unique Opportunities for Faculty and Students to Share Scholarship

 New 360º Course Cluster Examines “Women in Walled Communities: Silence, Voice, Vision"